zacjones93/zacjonesio-2020/content/blog/clojure-from-the-ground-up/index.md

 ---
 <span>Photo by <a href="https://unsplash.com/@evgenit?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Evgeni Tcherkasski</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 These are my notes from [Clojure From the Ground](https://github.com/koluch/aphyr-clojure-book) up by Kyle Kingsbury.

-These are my public notes for the #learninpublic run that I'm doing with [ClojureFam (Team Phanes)](https://github.com/athensresearch/ClojureFam/issues/53)
+They are intended for the #learninpublic run that I'm doing with [ClojureFam (Team Phanes)](https://github.com/athensresearch/ClojureFam/issues/53)

 Chapters 1-3 are defining the basics of Clojure to get you familiar with how the language functions at a basic level.